 We forget to focus on what really matters

 The news decides what’s news for you.
-Maybe there’s a ton of stuff going on that interests you more, but because you let the news dictate what you see you won’t ever find out.
+Maybe there’s a ton of stuff going on that interests you more, but because you let the news dictate what you see, you won’t ever find out.

 We don’t need to watch the news to know there’s some shit going on somewhere.
 With seven billion people on the planet, there’s always something going on that can take your focus away.

-We are constantly busy with watching what’s going on in other people’s lives and forget to focus on our own lives.
-In an amazing conversation between Tom Bilyeu and Jim Kwik Jim said: “most people give away their sovereignty and power first thing in the morning”.
+We are always busy with watching what’s going on in other people’s lives and forget to focus on our own lives.
+In an amazing conversation between Tom Bilyeu and Jim Kwik, Jim said: “most people give away their sovereignty and power first thing in the morning”.
 Watching the news in the morning robs you of your sacred me time and takes your focus before you left the house.

 We think we matter, but we don’t

 We think we matter.
 Passively standing there, looking at it, and debating the news.
 Whether we have seen the news and talk about it, or completely missed the event, it doesn’t matter.
 All our sorry’s, comments and sympathy do nothing for the people strangled in the event.
 Being informed without action is useless.
-At best it’s harmful.
+At best, it’s harmful.
 Because it takes over our everyday life and we infect other people with it.

 We can talk about how things are going over in China, or we can talk about how we are doing.
 We know everything about the presidential campaign, yet have no idea who our neighbors are.
-The macro is save.
+The macro is safe.
 It’s far away so we can’t really do anything about it, and that’s comfortable.
 We can say what we want because we know it won’t matter.
 We are not held accountable.
 Our words won’t have an impact on what’s going on.

 But, it doesn’t have to be this way.